What To Wear In Singapore

 - Remember use your pashmina shawl to cover shoulders when visiting religious sites.

 - The wettest months are between November and January (the monsoon period) and it is slightly cooler then, but rain is usual throughout the rest of the year too.
-Rainstorms are usually short but heavy, so take an umbrella whatever time you're travelling.
+Rainstorms are usually short but heavy, so take an umbrella whenever you're travelling.
+As it's so hot and humid you probably won't want to wear a raincoat.

 - If you are on business regular business suits or dresses are acceptable and because of the heat it is acceptable not to wear a jacket.